paulkarpenko/us-code-ui/uscode/title-47-telecommunications/chapter-006-communications-satellite-system.md

 <a id="section-763a"></a>
 ## § 763a.
 Specific criteria for INTELSAT

-In securing the privatizations required by [section 763 of this title](./chapter-006-communications-satellite-system.md#section-763), the following additional criteria with respect to INTELSAT privatization shall be applied as licensing criteria for purposes of part A of this subchapter:
+In securing the privatizations required by [section 763 of this title](./chapter-006-communications-satellite-system.md#section-763), the following additional criteria with respect to INTELSAT privatization shall be applied as licensing criteria for purposes of part A:

 (1) **11 So in original.
 No par.
 (2) has been enacted.
 Technical coordination under intelsat agreements.—** — Technical coordination shall not be used to impair competition or competitors, and shall be conducted under International Telecommunication Union procedures and not under Article XIV(d) of the INTELSAT Agreement.